agera-sdk/previous-version-2/README.md

 Working at the utilities API.
 All done (using third-party crates under the hood), except:

+- [ ] Map and Set collections that work as an union for types like `HashMap` and `BTreeMap`.
 - [x] Regular expressions
   - [ ] Document its syntax, including supported flags
 - [ ] Observable
-- [ ] Encoding an decoding of URIs and URI components via regular expression
+- [ ] Encoding and decoding of URIs and URI components via regular expression
+- [ ] Generic File Path functions